Chat-Agency/laravel-backend-component/README.md

 # Laravel Backend Component

-Backend Components is a package that helps creating Laravel component using PHP classes.
+Backend Components is a package that facilitates the creation of Laravel components using PHP classes.

 [Documentation](https://github.com/Chat-Agency/backend-component-docs)